 Photo by Hernan Sanchez

-Pan Pacific Hotels Group has put together a handy list of tips and tricks to help you avoid the dreaded jet lag, arriving energetic and ready to explore from the moment you land.
+Pan Pacific Hotels Group has put together a handy list of tips and tricks to help you avoid the dreaded jet lag, arriving energetic and ready to explore the moment you land.

 #1 – Nighty night